 If choosing to camp in the Aegean Islands, expect majestic coastal views, fascinating archaeology, exquisite cuisine, picturesque towns, as well as scenic hiking and cycling trails.

-Known as the fifth largest island in the Mediterranean Sea, Crete is part of the Aegean Islands but deserves its own section as it’s a popular holiday destination in its own right.
+Known as the fifth largest island in the Mediterranean Sea, Crete is part of the Aegean Islands but deserves its own section as it’s a popular camping destination in its own right.

-This island has countless pretty beaches, more than 1,000 kilometers of coastline, ancient ruins as well as majestic mountains that rise to over 2,400 meters.
+This island has countless pretty beaches, more than 1,000 kilometers of coastline, ancient ruins as well as majestic mountains that rise to over 2,400 meters – perfect for hiking.

 Weaving in vibrant cities and picturesque villages, Crete is home to some of the most beautiful beaches in Greece, such as Elafonissi – world renowned for its pink sand.
 There’s also Balos Lagoon in Chania – a favourite of travel magazines.